 We support the decision by the Qatari authorities to introduce labor reforms, in partnership with the ILO, that have effectively dismantled the Kafala (or sponsorship) system, which restricted workers' ability to leave the country and change employers.
 Labor reforms have included the introduction of legislation on labor mobility, minimum wages and the establishment of joint worker-employer committees.
-We are also a founding Advisory Council member of the Centre for Sport and Human Rights, a Geneva-based NGO that is working to convene international sponsors, sports bodies, UN agencies, NGOs and others to leverage who raise concerns or complaints through our grievance mechanisms and channels.
-We also cooperate in good faith with state-based judicial and non-judicial mechanisms, which we believe can be an important part of the remedy actions.
+We are also a founding Advisory Council member of the Centre for Sport and Human Rights, a Geneva-based NGO that is working to convene international sponsors, sports bodies, UN agencies, NGOs and others to leverage a collective voice in support of further progress on human rights across the sports sector, including in host locations of major events.